ED De Nunzio Charitable Trust

 Based on the Trust's funding patterns and stated priorities:

-Strong alignment with Ed's legacy: The Trust was created to honor Edward De Nunzio's memory and aims to “bring sunshine into the lives of other young people.”
+Strong alignment with Ed's legacy: The Trust was created to honour Edward De Nunzio's memory and aims to “bring sunshine into the lives of other young people.”
 Applications that demonstrate how they will create positive, transformative opportunities for disadvantaged young people in York resonate strongly with the Trust's mission.

-Focus on disadvantaged young people: The Trust explicitly prioritizes supporting children and young people from disadvantaged backgrounds.
+Focus on disadvantaged young people: The Trust explicitly prioritises supporting children and young people from disadvantaged backgrounds.
 Applications should clearly articulate how the project will reach and benefit young people who face barriers to opportunities.

 Expanding horizons: The Trust values projects that help young people expand their “physical, educational, social and emotional horizons.”
 Applications should demonstrate how the project opens up new opportunities not otherwise available to participants.